Skip to main content

 Insulin resistance is the cellular state in which tissues like muscle, liver, and fat become less responsive to the action of insulin.
 This forces the pancreas to produce more insulin to maintain normal blood glucose, a condition known as hyperinsulinemia, which itself drives further metabolic dysfunction.

 Both testosterone and estrogen play roles in maintaining insulin sensitivity.
 Testosterone has been shown to upregulate key components of the insulin signaling cascade within muscle cells, including the expression of GLUT4, the primary transporter that moves glucose into the cell.
-By increasing and improving the efficiency of glucose uptake in existing muscle, TRT directly combats insulin resistance.
+By increasing muscle mass and improving the efficiency of glucose uptake in existing muscle, TRT directly combats insulin resistance.

 In postmenopausal women, the loss of estrogen is a significant contributor to the development of insulin resistance.
 A recent meta-analysis covering over 29,000 women confirmed that menopausal hormone therapy, using either estrogen alone or in combination with a progestogen, significantly reduced insulin resistance.